tridactyl/tridactyl/readme.md

 ### Binding custom commands

 You can bind your own shortcuts in normal mode with the `:bind` command.
-For example `:bind J tabprev` to bind `J` to switch to the previous tab.
+For example `:bind gD composite tabduplicate; tabdetach` to duplicate and detach the current tab.
 See `:help bind` for details about this command.

 ## WebExtension-related issues